-Personal Development and Training Is able to recognise own strengths, development needs and limits of own expertise Is able to proactively seek and act on feedback from others, recognising where to seek support if needed Is able to proactively take responsibility for addressing own performance and developmental needs to enhance skills, personal contribution and career prospects Is able to demonstrate a proactive and focussed approach to undertaking and fulfilling Continuing Professional Development and job related training/development requirements Seeks to be a leader in respect of knowledge in their subject Professionalism Is able to respond in a professional, objective, proactive and positive manner to the needs of colleagues, customers, partners or other stakeholders Is able to behave in a manner that is befitting their professional status and uphold the profile and reputation of their organisation Is able to demonstrate commitment to the ethics of professional practice and delivers on the obligations to society (if appropriate), profession and the environment Is able to represent the organisation at both formal and informal events, meetings etc. in a manner that is appropriate Is able to support and respect the individuality of others and recognises the benefits of diversity of ideas and approaches Is able to recognise good practice and emulate as appropriate within relevant environment Participates in establishing best practice People seek their opinion with regard to good practice
+Personal Development and Training Is able to recognise own strengths, development needs and limits of own expertise Is able to proactively seek and act on feedback from others, recognising where to seek support if needed Is able to proactively take responsibility for addressing own performance and developmental needs to enhance skills, personal contribution and career prospects Is able to demonstrate a proactive and focused approach to undertaking and fulfilling Continuing Professional Development and job related training/development requirements Seeks to be a leader in respect of knowledge in their subject part of the regular performance review: Provision of evidence of a defined personal development plan established as part of the regular performance review, including proposed development activities for coming year and how they align with progression within this framework and other appropriate internal development drivers.
+Inclusion of an up-to-date record of Continuing Professionalism Is able to respond in a professional, objective, proactive and positive manner to the needs of colleagues, customers, partners or other stakeholders Is able to behave in a manner that is befitting their professional status and uphold the profile and reputation of their organisation Is able to demonstrate commitment to the ethics of professional practice and delivers on the obligations to society (if appropriate), profession and the environment Is able to represent the organisation at both formal and informal events, meetings etc. in a manner that is appropriate Is able to support and respect the individuality of others and recognises the benefits of diversity of ideas and approaches Is able to recognise good practice and emulate as appropriate within relevant environment Participates in establishing best practice People seek their opinion with regard to good practice part of the regular performance review: Provision of examples of appropriate behaviour and professionalism in day to day situations and those that are out of the norm, with references from colleagues and clients if necessary Evidence of membership of relevant professional body and an understanding and articulation of the relevant codes of conduct and ethical decision making